shreklab/Matty-et-al-2021/README.md

 ## File List

 <b>Pool all experiments and plot in MATLAB</b>
-- `trackingAnalysis.m` : accumulates all of the midpoints from WormLab and video files for each experiment included in Figure; produces all of the graphs for Figure 2 and Figure Supplements 3 and 4, saves data used in figures as `.xlsx` for statistics
+- `trackingAnalysis.m` : accumulates all of the midpoints from WormLab and video files for each experiment; produces all of the graphs for Figure 2 and Figure Supplements 3 and 4, saves data used in figures as `.xlsx` for statistics.

 ## Links